Luke Green (soccer)

-Luke Green (born December 12, 2002) is a Canadian professional soccer player, who currently plays for Simcoe County Rovers FC in League1 Ontario.
+Luke Green (born December 12, 2002) is a Canadian professional soccer player, who currently plays for the Kingston Sentinels in the Ontario Premier League 3.

 Early life

 Green grew up in Halifax, Nova Scotia and played youth soccer for local club Suburban FC.

 University career

 In 2021, he began playing attending St. Francis Xavier University, playing university soccer for the men's team.
 In 2023, he was named an AUS Second Team All-Star.
 In 2024, he was named an AUS First Team All-Star.
 In 2025, he was named an AUS First Team All-Star and a Second Team U Sports All-Canadian.

 Club career

 In February 2019, Green was invited to the training camp for Canadian Premier League side HFX Wanderers.
 On 31 July 2020, Green signed a developmental contract with the Wanderers.
 He made his debut on September 15 against Pacific FC.
 He was later invited again to participate in their 2022 training camp.

 In June 2021, Green was unveiled as part of the Calgary Foothills for their upcoming season.

 On March 23, 2022, Green signed with Electric City FC of League1 Ontario.
 Later in 2022, and again in July 2023, he was named to the roster for the HFX Wanderers U23 team that would be composed of a group of local players to play a pair of friendlies against Première ligue de soccer du Québec clubs.

 In 2024, he signed with Guelph United FC in League1 Ontario.

 In 2025, he joined Simcoe County Rovers FC in League1 Ontario.